-What Is Bird Friendly Coffee?
-Why This Coffee Is Good For Birds
+How The Coffee You Drink Could Help The Birds In Your Backyard

 Where can I find Bird Friendly coffee?

 Don’t expect to find Bird Friendly coffee at any major supermarket.
-Despite the certification being around for 30+ years, it still isn’t mainstream.
+Despite the certification being around since 2000, it still isn’t mainstream.
 But you can find it in some cafés, health food stores, specialty grocers like Whole Foods Market, and at online retailers like Well.ca.
 The Smithsonian also has a helpful tool that lets you search for local Bird Friendly retailers.

 If you can’t find a retailer near you, you can order Bird Friendly beans online from a variety of roasters.
 For Canadian options, Balzac’s has a delicious roast called the Atwood Blend, and Birds and Beans has a wide variety of roasts (including an excellent espresso blend).
 You can also search the Smithsonian’s map for participating Bird Friendly coffee farms around the world.
 If you are a coffee roaster, you can find a Bird Friendly coffee importer to supply your beans.

-Note: Correction: This article was updated to reflect the fact that the Bird Friendly program works with 5,400 producers, not 5,100, and that the certification was officially launched in 2000, not the 1990s.